souvik-panda18/react-native-todo-app-with-authentication/README.md

 git commit -m "Add project README" git push
 ⚠️ Note: This project includes Firebase Web API key, which is safe to expose as per Firebase security guidelines.
 All access is protected using strict Firestore rules to prevent unauthorized access.
+### ⚠️ Known Limitation

+Due to Firebase Storage requiring a paid Blaze plan, the profile image upload feature is not implemented.

+However:
+- The app includes profile details (name, email)
+- A default avatar is displayed in the profile tab
+- The image picker integration and Firebase Storage code is ready for upgrade, and commented for future use